dsloyer/ez-kubeadm/README.md

 node1    Ready    <none>   7m12s   v1.13.3
 node2    Ready    <none>   2m28s   v1.13.3

-... with the nodes added to /etc/hosts (manually), and my public key installed (by makeK8s.sh) on all nodes,
+... with the nodes manually added to /etc/hosts (or C:\Windows\System32\drivers\etc\hosts), and my public key
-    I can easily ssh to nodes by name, and from any directory on my host:
+    installed (by makeK8s.sh) on all nodes, I can easily ssh to nodes by name, and from any directory on my host:

 $ cd ~/test
 $ ssh master